JLBLine/WODEN/coverage_outputs/README.md

 pip install coverage
 ```

 Once those outputs have been created, you can then run `source send_reports_to_codecov.sh` to update the [codecov](https://about.codecov.io/) hosted coverage report.
 You will need an environment variable `WODEN_CODECOV_TOKEN` to be able to do this.
-Read the Community Guidelines (this doesn't exist yet) on how to get hold of that token (with great power...)
+Read the `CONTRIBUTION_GUIDE.md` on how to get hold of that token (with great power...)

 It's possible in the future that we can separate out the CUDA tests from the C/python tests, and automate that whole part, to automagically generate the whole "codecov" report.